• Skip to primary navigation

 • Red Wine - Can be substituted with extra beef broth or stock.

-• Dairy Free - Omit the parmesan and replace the cream with unsweetened non-dairy milk.
+• Dairy-Free - Omit the parmesan and replace the cream with unsweetened non-dairy alternative.
+Full fat canned coconut milk, oat milk or soy milk are recommended.

-• Cover - Simmering the sauce uncovered to reduce it to an even thicker consistency.
+• Thick - Simmer the sauce uncovered to reduce it to an even thicker consistency.

-• Oven - After covering the pot, move to a preheated 325˚ oven to cook for 2-3 hours until fork tender.
+• Oven - After covering the pot, move to a preheated 325˚ oven to cook for 2-3 hours until fork tender instead of simmering on the stovetop.

 • Make Ahead - Store cooled sauce in an airtight container in the refrigerator for 3-5 days or in the freezer for 3 months.
-Frozen sauce should be thawed completely.
-Heat in a pot on the stovetop over medium-low heat, while stirring occasionally to prevent burning.
+Frozen sauce should be thawed completely in the refrigerator and then re-heat in a pot on the stovetop over medium-low heat.
+Extra broth or cream can be added if needed.

 Nutrition